bolner/FatCatDB/README.md

 - Implement unit tests after the interfaces are finalized
 - Implement aggregation functionality
 - Implement `left join` and `inner join`
+- Implement query.Delete(), table.Truncate() and db.Drop()
+- Delete packets which became empty after removal of records.
+- Use local thread pool instead of global
+- Instead of "Limit/Offset" use "Limit/After" where "After" is the path of the last record, returned from a previous limited request. (for paging)